- Home

 What Are OTT Platforms?

-OTT platforms refer to the streaming services that deliver video content directly to viewers using the internet, rather than through satellite or cable providers.
+OTT platforms are streaming services that deliver video content directly to viewers using the internet, rather than through satellite or cable providers.
 Max, the Roku Channel, and PlutoTV are all examples of OTT platforms.

 While these services initially gained popularity by offering ad-free content, this is no longer the case.
 Every major OTT platform offers an ad-supported tier today.
 And for some (we’re looking at you, Amazon Prime), ad-supported streaming is now the default option.